-Volume Control: You can control the volume of the OnStar System using either the volume control knob on the radio or using the steering wheel controls, if equipped.
+Volume Control: You can control the volume of the OnStar System using either the volume control knob on the radio or if equipped, the steering wheel volume controls.

 () Telltale Light: This light will indicate the status of the system.
 A solid green light will come on when you start the vehicle to let you know that the system is on and is ready to make or receive calls.